marcomarino123/magnopy/docs/source/development/documentation.rst

   The release notes for each version of magnopy.

-* "docs/source/contribute/" directory
+* "docs/source/development/" directory

-  Root folder for the documentation of how to contribute to magnopy.
+  Root folder for the documentation for the development of magnopy.

 Docstrings